Dr Maria Kapsali

 PhD & Postdoctoral Supervision

-Kate Fox, University of Leeds, ‘Stand Up and Be Encountered’, the practice of stand up comedy and poetry and its relationships to geographical, class and gender identity.
+Kate Fox, University of Leeds, ‘Stand Up and Be Encountered’, the practice of stand up comedy and poetry and its relationships to geographical, class and gender identity, completed

-Carole Kirk, University of Leeds, painting as a means of co-creating meaning.
+Carole Kirk, University of Leeds, painting as a means of co-creating meaning, completed.

 The purpose of this thesis is to examine the practice of yoga in Western actor training and theatre practice.
 The starting point of this PhD research is my observation that yoga is a popular discipline that has often attracted the interest of actors, directors, and actor trainers.
 The aim of this thesis is to explore through practical research additional possibilities for the use/application of the discipline in training and performance.
 More specifically, this thesis asks the following questions: